 This is a story.
-It is not historically or factually true (although most of the beginning is exactly how it happened and then it start to get away from me.
+It is not historically or factually true (It started out 100% the truth and then it shrugged itself out of my control.)

 If you wish to read straight through it is 21,885 word long.
 Please note that I have read it through a couple of times and so any grammatical or typing mistakes are to be ignored.

 I Join the Army

 My Uncle died the same day I joined the Army.
 I had been told he was sick and hadn’t long to live so I should drop in and see him.
 He had always been very close to me.
 He had three daughters and always pined for a son who died as an infant.
 I think he thought of me a bit like that.

 Four weeks before I was due to sign on the dotted line I dropped in to see him.
 He was in hospital at the Freemasons Hospital on Victoria Parade in East Melbourne.
 It’s just a short walk from there to St Pat’s Cathedral.
 Some time earlier he had an eye removed and when things got worse they suggested removing one lung but in the end there was no chance.

 – I’m going to join the Army, Uncle –